apache/incubator-kie-kogito-runtimes/archetypes/kogito-springboot-archetype/README.md

 4. [`serverless-workflows`](../../springboot/starters/kogito-serverless-workflow-spring-boot-starter)
 5. [`predictions`](../../springboot/starters/kogito-predictions-spring-boot-starter)

-## Adding Kogito Addons
+## Adding Kogito Add-Ons

-You can add any Kogito Addons available for Spring Boot during the project creation.
+You can add any Kogito Add-Ons available for Spring Boot during the project creation.

 Run the following command with the property `addons` with every addon you want to be added to the project as a comma separated list: